 - salons or beauty supply stores

 - Halloween stores

 - Internet sites that do not require a prescription

 These are not authorized distributors of contact lenses, which are prescription devices by federal law.
+In addition, some of these contact lenses may be counterfeit devices or may not have been cleared or approved by the FDA.
 You can talk with your eye care provider if you have questions.
 And if you find a Web site you think is illegally selling contact lenses over the Web, you should report it to FDA.

 How to Safely Wear Decorative or “Colored” Contact Lenses

 An entertainment industry artist from American Horror Story and the FDA confirm decorative contact lenses are not one-size-fits-all—and require a prescription from a licensed eye doctor.

 Get an eye exam from a licensed eye doctor (ophthalmologist or optometrist), even if you feel your vision is perfect.